Skip to Content

 There is a strong focus on applied learning.
 Teaching will continually focus on current affairs to illustrate course concepts and ideas.
 A 60-credit project in your second year examines a real-life case study.

-Massey’s Master of Management is an internationally-recognised qualification.
-The Massey Business School is one of the country’s leading and largest business schools - it is ranked among the top two per cent of business schools globally and is AACSB accredited.
+Massey’s Master of Management is an internationally recognised qualification.
+The Massey Business School is one of the country’s leading and largest business schools and is AACSB accredited.

 Massey University’s business and management studies rank in the top 250 in the world (by QS (Quacquarelli Symonds).
 We are also ranked in the top 150 universities worldwide for business administration programmes by the ShanghaiRanking's Global Ranking of Academic Subjects.

 The Master of Management can be completed in 1.5 years of full-time study.
 If you study part-time the qualification takes between 2.5 and five years.

 Postgraduate study is hard work but hugely rewarding and empowering.
 The workload of the Master of Management replicates the high-pressure environment of senior workplace roles.
 Our experts are there to guide but if you have come from undergraduate study, you will find that this programme demands more in-depth and independent study.

 If you wish to progress to a PhD upon completion, you should enrol in a Master of Business.

 Postgraduate study is not just ‘more of the same’ undergraduate study.
 It takes you to a new level in knowledge and expertise.